 —-

-The experience “What’s the air like on exoplanets?” was created by Serena Benatti, a researcher at INAF OAPa and Responsible for Ariel Italy Communication, and developed by Laura Leonardi, INAF OAPa.
-The spectra among the app graphics were simulated by Claudia Di Maio, a researcher at INAF OAPa, by using the TauREX3 code (developed by A. Al-Refaie and collaborators).
+“Che aria si respira sugli esopiantati” was designed by Serena Benatti, INAF OAPa researcher and Head of Communication at Ariel Italia, and developed by Laura Leonardi, INAF OAPa, the spectra present in the application graphics were simulated by Claudia Di Maio, INAF OAPa researcher, using the code TauREX3 (developed by A. Al-Refaie and collaborators).